- Ownership Structure

 Who can buy the shares?

 Each horse offering will specify what jurisdiction it’s offered under.
-E.g. our initial horses will be for California residents only.
+E.g. currently our horses are for California residents only.
 Note that you do not need to be an accredited investor (e.g. assets over $1mm) to participate.
 Any California resident over the age of 18 can purchase shares.

 Can I sell the shares?